systemd/mkosi/mkosi.md

   `mkosi.build` build script logic is used.
 In this mode, a copy of the OS image is created immediately after all OS packages are unpacked but before the `mkosi.build` script is invoked in the development container.
-Similar a copy of the final image is created immediately before the build artifacts from the `mkosi.build` script are copied in.
+Similarly, a copy of the final image is created immediately before the build artifacts from the `mkosi.build` script are copied in.
 On subsequent invocations of `mkosi` with the `-i` switch these cached images may be used to skip the OS package